tonioloewald/bindinator.js/docs/css.md

 # css

-Managing CSS is a serious problem with most complex web applications.
+Managing CSS is a serious problem with most complex web applications. `b8r` was designed, from the start, to make scoping CSS rules easy and (nearly) foolproof.

 ### Global Rules & Component Rules